Asamkelisiwe-Madikane/asa-tutoring/README.md

 Asa's Future Tutoring Centre is a fictional tutoring-centre website developed to provide learners and parents with information about tutoring services, subjects, enquiries, contact details and online tutoring.

-The website was created as part of a web development project and demonstrates the use of **HTML, CSS and web development principles** across Part 1, Part 2 and Part 3 of the project.
+The website was created as part of a web development project and demonstrates the use of **HTML, CSS and web development principles** across Part 1 and Part 2 of the project.

 ---